Warzone2100/warzone2100/doc/PIE.md

 * 0x01000 -- Specifies that the model should not be stretched to fit terrain.
 For defensive buildings that have a deep foundation.
 * 0x10000 -- Specifies the usage of the TCMask feature, for which a texture named 'page-N_tcmask.png' (*N* being a number) should be used together with the model's ordinary texture.
 This flag replaced old team coloration methods (read ticket #851).

+### INTERPOLATE

+> INTERPOLATE 0

+Optional.
+Specifies if the model wants to have interpolated frames.
+Default is set to interpolate.

 ### TEXTURE

 > TEXTURE 0 page-7-barbarians-arizona.png 0 0